nishgit17/TDOC_Campus_Companion/README.md

 When it's used:

 "Can you help me reach the person in charge of food services?" → LLM understands context → db_contact

+# How to from the DB
+1. create table models in models.py
+2. use session.py to connect
+3. populate db by forming testdb.py

 # What's in the Database?
 8-10 tables in SQLite: Faculty, Canteen, Warden, Room, Building, etc.